jkon314/jkon314/README.md

 - 👋 Hi, I’m @jkon314
-- 👀 I’m interested in data analytics, machine learning,
+-  I’m interested in data analytics, machine learning, and game dev
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently mastering python.
-- 💞️ I’m looking to collaborate on machine learning projects and web apps.
+- 💞️ I’m looking to collaborate on machine learning projects, web apps, and video games.
-- 📫 How to reach me ...

 <!---
 jkon314/jkon314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.